ncatlab/nlab-content/pages/2/9/9/1/1992/content.md

 ## Heuristics

 Typically in the proofs of most reconstruction theorems an implicit use of the  Yoneda lemma is involved.
-Various embedding theorems of classes of categories (as well as theorems on realization as quotient categories) are closely related, e.g. Barr embedding theorem and Freyd--Mitchell embedding theorem.
+Various embedding theorems of classes of categories (as well as theorems on realization as quotient categories) are closely related, e.g. [[Barr embedding theorem]] and [[Freyd-Mitchell embedding theorem]].

-##References
+## References

 * [[André Joyal]], [[Ross Street]], [An introduction to Tannaka duality and quantum groups](http://www.maths.mq.edu.au/~street/CT90Como.pdf), in Part II of _Category Theory, Proceedings, Como 1990_, eds.
 A. Carboni, M. C. Pedicchio and G. Rosolini,  Lec.
 Notes in Mathematics __1488__, Springer, Berlin, 1991, pp. 411&#8211;492 [doi:10.1007/BFb0084207](http://dx.doi.org/10.1007/BFb0084207).